metabase/metabase/docs/users-guide/04-asking-questions.md

 ![An active filter](./images/notebook/filter-badge.png)

-If you want to edit your filter, just click the little purple filter at the top of the screen.
-If you click on the X, you'll remove your filter.
-You can add as many filters as you need.
+If you want to edit your filter, just click the purple text that describes your filter.
+If you click on the X next to this filter description, you'll remove your filter.
+You can add as many filters as you need, and you can hide them from view by clicking the purple filter icon.

 ### Filtering by date